-Concurrent Enrollment Educator Qualification Stipend
+(formerly known as the Concurrent Enrollment Educator Qualification Stipend)

 Eligible Applicants Must Meet the Following Criteria:

-Willingness to teach concurrent enrollment classes in one of the rural school districts (especially small rural school districts with less than 1000 students) that are located 50 miles or more from major metropolitan areas and outside of the Front-Range region of Colorado.
+Preference will be given to applicants who are willing to each in one of the rural school districts (especially small rural school districts with less than 1000 students) that are located 50 miles or more from major metropolitan areas and outside of the Front-Range region of Colorado.

 Definition of Rural School District

 According to the Colorado Department of Education, a Colorado school district "is determined to be rural giving consideration to the size of the district, the distance from the nearest large urban/urbanized area, and having a PK-12 student enrollment of 6,500 students or less.
 Small rural districts are those districts meeting these same criteria and having a student population of less than 1,000 students."
 The current official list of rural and small rural school districts is available at https://www.cde.state.co.us/ruraledcouncil and a helpful map can be found at https://www.unco.edu/colorado-center-for-rural-education/2019.2020map.pdf.